fuzzygroup/wayfarer/docs/basics/tutorial.md

 ---

 # Tutorial
-Hi there!
-This tutorial will teach you 96.333% of what's to know about Wayfarer.
-Along the (short) way, we'll write a reusable crawler that collects the titles of all open issues from an arbitrary GitHub repository.
+This tutorial walks you through 96.333% of what's to know about Wayfarer.
+Along the way, we'll write a reusable crawler that collects the titles of all open issues from an arbitrary GitHub repository.

 You can view the end-result at [examples/github.rb]().